Explore the Museum with the

 A little more than a hundred years later, on November 1, 1975, the Museum was renamed the Dr. Bhau Daji Lad Museum in honour of the man whose vision and dedication enabled its establishment.
 Dr. Bhau Daji Lad was the first Indian Sheriff of Mumbai, a philanthropist, historian, physician, surgeon and secretary of the Museum Committee when it was first instituted.

 By 1997, the Museum had fallen into a state of disrepair.
-The derelict condition in which this extraordinary 19th century building lay resulted in INTACH’s effort to restore the building and objects.
+The MCGM invited INTACH, the Indian National Trust for Art and Cultural Heritage to restore the building and objects.
 A tripartite agreement was signed between the MCGM, the Jamnalal Bajaj Foundation and INTACH in February 2003 and the Dr. Bhau Daji Lad Museum Trust was established for the revitalisation and management of the Museum.
 After five years of intensive restoration by INTACH, the Museum was reopened to the public on January 4, 2008.
-The Museum was inaugurated by Mr. Uddhav Thackeray and attended by several city leaders and citizens.
+The Museum was inaugurated by Honourable Shri Uddhav Thackarey, who became the Chief Minister of Maharashtra on 28 November 2019 and attended by several city leaders and citizens.